Top 5 Debt Free Companies 2023

 “Instead of focusing on where you can make 500% in the next 6 months, invert that and find situations where you can’t lose over the next few years.
 The latter is often where you will find the next multi-bagger.”

 This quote by Ian Cassel is really worth a billion dollars.
 Many times, investors keep running behind higher return-generating assets, but truth be told, the real treasure is in finding where you can’t lose wealth in the long run!
 And one such criterion to filter out stocks is Debt.

-First thing first, the capital structure of any company mainly comprises equity & debt.
-A company can forgo the debt part and operate only on the share capital, but the other way round is practically not possible.
-So if the debt is avoidable, do companies with zero debt thrive?
+First things first, the capital structure of any company mainly comprises equity & debt.
+A company can forgo the debt part and operate only on the share capital, but the other way around is practically not possible.
+So, if the debt is avoidable, do companies with zero debt thrive?
 Let's find out.